For those who don’t know, a mining claim is the ownership of mineral rights in a defined area of public land.

-How do you determine what a claim is worth?
+How do you determine what a mining claim is worth?

 That is the million dollar question, and a benefit to finding a claim on eBay.
 You can determine the value.
 Just because someone wants $10k for their claim, doesn’t mean it’s worth it, you may never get anything out of that claim.

-How do you determine who to buy from?
+How do you determine who to buy a mine claim from?

 This is about doing your homework.
 Anyone can file a claim and sell it to you.
 Just because you bought it on eBay doesn’t mean it’s valid.
 Research your seller, determine their end goals.
 Use logic.